cjmckeag/retention-model/README.md

 highest-performing for this dataset.
 The following is a technical description of each of six model algorithms tested in the selection process.

-Stochastic Gradient Boosting
+Stochastic Gradient Boosting:
  Produces a prediction model in the form of an ensemble of weak decision trees.
  Repetitively uses the patterns in residuals to strengthen a model with weak predictions until the pattern can no longer be modeled.

-Extreme Gradient Boosting
+Extreme Gradient Boosting:
  An implementation of the gradient boosting concept.
  Uses a more regularized model formulation to control over-fitting.
  Pushes the limits of the computational resources for boosted tree algorithms.

-Random Forest
+Random Forest:
  Constructs multiple decision trees (tree-like graph of decisions and their possible consequences) and outputs the class that is the mode of the classes of the individual trees.

 Support Vector Machines w/ Radial
-Basis Function Kernel
+Basis Function Kernel:
  Represents the observations as points in space, mapped so that the observations of the 2 classes are divided by a clear gap that is as wide as possible.
  New observations are mapped into that same space and predicted to belong to a class based on which side of the gap they fall.

-Boosted Logistic Regression
+Boosted Logistic Regression:
  Uses the log-odds of the probability of an event.
  Simply models probability of output in terms of input.

-Linear Discriminant Analysis
+Linear Discriminant Analysis:
  Uses Bayes Theorem to make predictions by estimating the probability that a new set of inputs belongs to a class.

 The highest performing model was selected based on a variety of summary metrics calculated